MourabitElBachir/Coursera_Capstone/The_Battle_of_Neighborhoods_full_report.md

 <img src="images/dist_bars.JPG" alt="Bars & clubs distribution">

-Comparing both distributions we can conclude that the restaurant business in New York City is much more saturated than in Paris, as only few neighborhoods have been "taken" by these establishments.
+Comparing both distributions we can conclude that the restaurant business in Paris is much more saturated than in New York City.

 **Restaurants Distribution in Each City**